Alex Fong (actor)

-Alex Fong Chung-sun (方中信; born 17 March 1963) is a Hong Kong actor.
+Alexander Fong Chung-sun (方中信; born 17 March 1963) is a Macau-Hong Kong actor.
 He married actress Hoyan Mok in 2008; they have one daughter.

 Incidents

 Fong has been a brand representative of DOXA, a brand of watches since 2008.
-In the opening ceremony of DOXA's flagship store in Guangzhou, Fong was sexually harassed by another female guest of the event.
+In the opening ceremony of DOXA's flagship store in Guangzhou, Fong was sexually harassed by another female guest at the event.
 DOXA issued an open declaration stating Fong's under-performing had harmed the image of the brand, and therefore they terminated the arrangement.
-Mani Fok, the representative of the artist management that Fong belonged to, explicitly said that the issues involve some requirements which were outside the signed contract as a brand representative.
+Mani Fok, the representative of the artist management that Fong belonged to, explicitly said that the issues involved some requirements which were outside the signed contract as a brand representative.